dreampipcom/.github/profile/README.md

-Founded in 2012, we vested in caring about how you: feel, make, do, be, write and invest.
+Founded in 2012, we vested in caring about how you: feel, make, do, live, write and invest.

 Check our yesterday, and we can settle better options, to short our troubles today.